 TGba Editor: Please make the following changes (in red) in Section 32.2.10 WUR FDMA padding and 32.3.1 TXTIME and PSDU length calculation of D1.0:

-WUR FDMA padding field
+WUR Padding field for FDMA PPDU (#838)

-The FDMA padding waveform is generated by repeating the MC-OOK waveform of HDR information bit 1.
-The phase and CSD randomization needs to continue in WUR FDMA Padding field.
+For WUR FDMA PPDU, if padding is needed on any 20MHz sub-channels, the padding waveform shall be (#678) generated by repeating the MC-OOK waveform of HDR information bit 1.
+The symbol randomizer as described in 32.2.3.4 (Symbol Randomizer) should be used in the padding field continued from the WUR-Data field. (#679)

 For a non-punctured WUR FDMA 20MHz subchannel, , the number of padding HDR bits is calculated as: